zorro786/scheduler-plugins/kep/real-load-aware-scheduling/real-load-aware-scheduling.md

 ### Notes/Constraints/Caveats

 Enabling our plugin(s) will cause conflict with 2 default scoring plugins: “NodeResourcesLeastAllocated” & “NodeResourcesBalancedAllocation” score plugins.
 So it is strongly advised to disable them.
+For the 3rd Goal, since we utilise PodTopologySpread plugin scoring and to prevent double scoring, it is recommended to disable "PodTopologySpread" Score plugin only.

 ### Risks and Mitigations